Manu343726/Turbo/README.md

 ## Features

----
-At this time (April 2014) the library is beging completely rewritten from scratch.
+At this time (April 2014) the library is being completely rewritten from scratch.
-The initial implementation of the library suffers for some scalability issues due to problems (Bad dessign decissions?) on the base dessign and modules of the library.
+The initial implementation suffers from some scalability issues due to problems (Bad design decissions?) on the base design and modules of the library.

-To solve that problems, the library was completly redesigned, focusing the implementation on high-order metaprogramming facilities to make developing new features easy and reduce (Avoid, if possible=) coupling on different features of the library.
+To solve that problems, the library was completly redesigned, focusing the implementation on high-order metaprogramming facilities to make developing new features easy, and reduce (Avoid, if possible=) coupling on different features of the library.

-The reimplementation is done on the [`reboot` branch](https://github.com/Manu343726/Turbo/tree/reboot).
+The reimplementation of the library is being developed at the [`reboot` branch](https://github.com/Manu343726/Turbo/tree/reboot).
 Its (currently) focused in a simple set of high-order features:

 ### Uniform expression evaluation facilities
 The goal is to create a way to evaluate any kind of expression the library could work with.